RohitChitampalle/Commercial-App/README.md

 # App is Created on the Commercial Static.

-1.Created by javascript library React Js
+Created by javascript library React Js.\
-2.Based on the commercial web.
+Based on the commercial web.\
-3.Using json and rendering on the page .
+Using json and rendering on the page .\
-4.How we are using JSON and importing in the main file.
+How we are using JSON and importing in the main file.

 # Getting Started with Create React App